Florida Circumnavigational Saltwater Paddling Trail

 will jolt you back to this century.

-paddle across the channel and continue your journey west along Shell
+paddle to the Gulf through the channel and continue your journey east along Shell

 End Peninsula and was connected to the mainland, but the Army Corps of